jayshah13/music_system_using_aws/README.md

   - Users can search for songs by title, artist, and year.
   - Displays query results with song information and artist images.

-- **Subscription Management:**
-  - Users can subscribe to songs from the query results.
-  - Subscribed songs are displayed in the user's subscription area.
-  - Users can remove subscriptions.

 - **AWS Integration:**
   - Uses DynamoDB for data storage.
   - Stores artist images in S3 and generates presigned URLs.